ShreeniG99/AStats-Agentic-AI-for-Applied-Statistical-Practitioner-Workflows/README.md

 ## The Problem

-Most automated statistical tools share the same failure mode: they jump to a result without checking whether it is appropriate, and they give the researcher no way to push back.
-Three specific problems come up repeatedly:
+Most automated statistical tools share the same failure mode: they jump to a result without checking whether it is appropriate, and give the researcher no way to push back.
+Three problems come up repeatedly:

-- **LLMs skip assumption checking.** A benchmark against GPT-4.1 on 13 structured test scenarios showed GPT-4.1 passing 45% vs AStats at 69%.
-The main failures: no normality checks, and confusing independent groups with repeated measurements.
+- **LLMs skip assumption checking.** A benchmark on 13 structured test scenarios showed that directly prompting a frontier LLM passes 45% of cases.
+Main failure modes: no normality checks, treating repeated measures as independent groups, no pseudoreplication detection.
-- **Existing tools (JASP, Jamovi)** do not understand natural language, cannot adapt to context, and offer no correction mechanism.
+- **Recipe-driven GUI tools (JASP, Jamovi)** do not understand natural language, cannot adapt to context, and offer no correction mechanism when the practitioner knows something the tool does not.
 - **Pseudoreplication** — treating repeated measurements on the same person as independent observations — inflates effective sample size by up to 10x.
 Most automated tools have no check for this.

-AStats handles all three: it understands the question, detects the data structure, picks the right test, and lets the practitioner correct it when they know something the algorithm does not.
+AStats handles all three: it understands the question, detects the data structure, picks the right test, and lets the practitioner correct it.

----
-## Here's What The Prototype Does:

-AStats is an end-to-end agentic statistical analysis system.
-You give it a dataset and a plain-language question.
-It figures out the right test, runs it, explains the result, and — before finalising anything — puts the practitioner in control of the final decision.
-Compared to naive LLM approaches (e.g. asking GPT-4.1 directly):
-A benchmark on 13 structured test scenarios showed that directly prompting a frontier LLM passes 45% of cases.
-The main failure modes are skipping assumption checks entirely and confusing independent groups with repeated measurements.
-AStats's structured pipeline passes 69% on the same scenarios, and the 4 remaining failures are documented edge cases involving borderline normality judgments — not structural bugs.
-Compared to recipe-driven GUI tools (JASP, Jamovi):
-These tools are well-validated and widely used.
-AStats is not trying to replace them.
-The gap it fills is different: they do not understand natural language, they have no mechanism for the practitioner to correct a recommendation mid-analysis, and they produce no audit trail of the decisions made.
-AStats is designed for the researcher who wants to ask a question in plain English, understand why a particular test was chosen, and record their own judgment alongside the automated result.

 ---